FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

 ```

 This should insert 4 documents into the collection.
-If it’s not visible on the screen, right the collection and click "Refresh".
+If it's not visible on the screen, right the collection and click "Refresh".

 ![Insert operation](/img/blog/ferretdb-studio3t/image6.png)